Patrick Belton: Events of 1927

 Belton was elected as a Fianna Fáil Teachta Dála (TD) for Dublin County in the June 1927 general election.
 In the eight-seat constituency, he was the third person to be elected, after Kevin O'Higgins (of Cumann na nGaedheal), who would be assassinated one month later, and Bryan Cooper.
 Fianna Fáil, which had been founded in 1926 by Éamon de Valera, contested Free State elections but its policy was to refuse to take seats in the Dáil; this was because the Oath of Allegiance, agreed in the Treaty, required all TDs to swear, inter alia: "I will be faithful to H.M.
 King George V, his heirs and successors …"

 The 5th Dáil first met on 23 June 1927.
 On 26 July, Belton broke with Fianna Fáil policy, taking the Oath of Allegiance and entering the Dáil.
 The next day's paper quoted him as saying that he was taking his seat in the hope of saving the nation "from the degradation and destruction" which he believed the passage of proposed new legislation would involve.
 These measures included, in addition to the Electoral Amendment Bill (requiring inter alia that all Dáil candidates take the Oath of Allegiance), a Public Safety Bill incorporating tough new measures, and which was partly a reaction to the assassination on 10 July of Kevin O'Higgins by IRA members.
 The National Executive of Fianna Fáil expelled him from the party and called on him to resign his seat. Éamon de Valera said: "As for Mr Belton, everybody who was not absolutely blind could see that Mr Belton, since his election, has been manoeuvring for an opportunity to go in and take the oath.
 He will be alone, however."

 At the time of his dismissal from Fianna Fáil, Belton had been a TD for only six weeks.
 On 11 August, de Valera and the 42 other Fianna Fáil TDs altered their policy and decided to take the Oath, characterising it as "merely an empty political formula".

 Belton lost his seat in the general election of September 1927, in which he stood as an Independent.
 From this time onward, there was a mutual and obvious enmity between Belton and de Valera.

+Briefly joining Cumann na nGaedheal/Fine Gael

-He joined Cumann na nGaedheal in 1933, and was returned as a TD for Dublin North at the 1933 general election.
+Belton joined Cumann na nGaedheal in 1933 and was returned as a TD for Dublin North at the 1933 general election.
 In 1933, the party merged with the National Centre Party and the Blueshirts to form Fine Gael, with Eoin O'Duffy, leader of the Blueshirts, becoming the first leader of Fine Gael.
 The following year, O'Duffy was pushed out as party leader.
-Belton sided with O'Duffy, leading his own expulsion.
+Belton sided with O'Duffy, leading to his own expulsion.

+In October 1935, following the outbreak of the Second Italo-Ethiopian War, Belton suggested the cause of the wars was down to "Jews", who were "there or thereabouts in Abyssinia, too".